Sammy Hagar

-Sam Roy Hagar (born October 13, 1947), also known as the Red Rocker, is an American singer, songwriter, and guitarist.
-He rose to prominence in the early 1970s with the hard rock band Montrose and subsequently launched a successful solo career, scoring a hit in 1984 with "I Can't Drive 55".
-He enjoyed commercial success when he replaced David Lee Roth as the second lead vocalist of Van Halen in 1985, but left in 1996.
-He returned to the band from 2003 to 2005.
-In 2007, Hagar was inducted into the Rock and Roll Hall of Fame as a member of Van Halen.
+Samuel Roy Hagar (born October 13, 1947), also known as the Red Rocker, is an American singer, songwriter, guitarist, entrepreneur, and philanthropist.
+He rose to prominence in the early 1970s with the hard rock band Montrose before launching a successful solo career, scoring a hit in 1984 with "I Can't Drive 55".
+He enjoyed further commercial success as the lead vocalist of Van Halen from 1985 through 1996, and from 2003 to 2005.

+In 2007 Hagar was inducted into the Rock and Roll Hall of Fame as a member of Van Halen.
 His musical style primarily consists of hard rock and heavy metal.

-Also a businessman, Hagar founded the Cabo Wabo tequila brand and restaurant chain, as well as Sammy's Beach Bar rum.
-His current musical projects include being the lead singer of Chickenfoot and Sammy Hagar and the Circle.
-Hagar also is the host of Rock & Roll Road Trip with Sammy Hagar on AXS TV.
+A lifelong entrepreneur, Hagar has founded four spirits brands and 13 restaurants.
+In 2008, with his wife, Kari Hagar, he founded a private non-profit focused on children's causes and hunger relief, the Hagar Family Foundation.

 Early life

-Sam Roy Hagar was born to Bobby and Gladys Hagar in Salinas, California, and was named after his maternal grandfather, Sam Roy Baio.
-Hagar's family worked in the lettuce fields and he lived with his parents and three siblings in a labor camp until moving south to Fontana, California.
+Hagar was born on October 13, 1947, to Robert Alton "Bobby" Hagar and Alberta "Gladys" (née Baio) Hagar in Salinas, California, and was named after his maternal grandfather, Sam Roy Baio.
+Despite claims that Hagar is of Lebanese descent, the musician has stated he is of Irish and Italian descent.
+His family worked in the lettuce fields and he lived with his parents and three siblings in a labor camp until moving south to Fontana, California.
 There, his father Bobby had landed a job at the Kaiser Steel Mill, working in the open hearth.
 Bobby Hagar was an alcoholic boxer who held a record for being knocked down 20 times in a single fight.
 Friends said he was "mentally damaged" upon returning home from fighting in World War II.
-"My father was the town drunk," said Hagar, who described his father as "a complete alcoholic and madman" who was abusive towards his wife and children.
+"My father was the town drunk," said Hagar, who described his father as "a complete alcoholic and madman" who was abusive towards his wife.
 Hagar's mother would occasionally take the children to a nearby orange grove to sleep in the car when their father became too violent.
 The Hagar family moved frequently, as Bobby had a habit of spending the rent money on alcohol; Hagar recalls living in nine different homes in Fontana while growing up.
 When Hagar was ten years old, his mother Gladys took the children and left Bobby for good.

 Growing up, Hagar would pick fruit, deliver newspapers, and mow lawns to earn money.
 He excelled academically and discovered music while in high school, teaching himself to play guitar on a $40 instrument purchased from a Sears catalog.
 He fronted his first band, the Fabulous Castilles, when he was 14 years old.
-At age 17, Hagar went to San Bernardino and snuck in to see the 1964 US debut of the Rolling Stones at the Swing Auditorium.
+At age 17, Hagar went to San Bernardino and sneaked in to see the 1964 US debut of the Rolling Stones at the Swing Auditorium.
 He also regularly attended concerts by surf guitarist Dick Dale at the Riverside National Guard Armory.